5argon/AHLCG3mmDivider/README.md

 - Player x16 : 5 classes, neutral, multi-class, in lv.0 and lv.
 1 ~ 5, basic weakness.
 - Player Alt x16 : Similar to Player but without Lv. on the corner, blank class-colored dividers, etc.
 - Player - Multi-Class x16 : Just dividers for multi-class cards, but with each permutations of 2-class and a 3-class divider.
 This is for use with many multi-class cards added in Edge of the Earth.
+- Player - Investigator x16 : Everything says "Investigators" but with different set strip or different colored class corner.
+For those who order stack of investigator cards, signature asset/weakness by sets/classes.
 - Extra x8 : Some extras such as deck dividers, bonded, etc.
 - Core Set x16 : Night of the Zealot + Core Set encounters

 #### Per-expansion Player Cards

-Like "Player" but with expansion set markings.
-For people who don't mix cards from different expansion sets, or mix but still segmented according to collector's number and icons.
+For people who prefer to keep cards added from sets separate in their box.
+Or also works for mixed collection that order by collector's number since the number restarts on new expansion.

 - Player - Edge of the Earth x16
+- Player Alt - Edge of the Earth x8
 - Player - Edge of the Earth - Multi-Class x16 : Like "Player - Multi-Class x16" but with "Edge of the Earth" set strip at the corner.

-#### Expansion
+#### Expansions

 - The Dunwich Legacy x24 (Padded with : Murder at the Excelsior Hotel)
 - The Path to Carcosa x24 (Padded with : War of the Outer Gods)